yoavfreund/BeakedWhaleClassification/Jingwu/Readme.md

 7. `Types that were predominantly restricted to shallow sites`.
 Could the type variance is largely caused by the shallow sites noise?
 (Apart from obvious false positive samples we removed beforehand)

+1. How to synchronize reading and processing wav files in Python?
+2. I couldn't regenerate the same LR results from XWAV file that Kait provided.

 ## Problems:

 1. Access to S3 data